ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

   mail.receiver.example!example.com!1013662812!1013749130.gz

 No specific MIME message structure is required.
-It is presumed that the aggregate reporting address will be equipped to extract MIME parts with the prescribed media type and filename and ignore the rest.
+It is presumed that the aggregate reporting address will be equipped to extract body parts with the prescribed media type and filename and ignore the rest.